Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Momentum distribution

 \subsection{Semiclassical analysis}

 To interpret the features in the momentum distributions and number densities shown in Secs.~\ref{sec:Momentum spectra} and \ref{sec:Number density}, we employ a semiclassical turning point (saddle point) analysis.
 It is based on the fact that vacuum decay in a spatially homogeneous time-dependent electric field can be recast as a one dimensional over-the-barrier quantum mechanical scattering problem.
-The pair-creation amplitude is controlled by the classical action evaluated on trajectories in the complex-time plane where the longitudinal momentum vanishes \cite{dumlu2011interference, taya2021exact, akkermans2012ramsey, popov1972pair, brezin1970pair}.
+The pair-production amplitude is controlled by the classical action evaluated on trajectories in the complex-time plane \cite{brezin1970pair, popov1972pair, dumlu2010schwinger, dumlu2011interference, akkermans2012ramsey, taya2021exact}.

 The turning points $t_i$ of the equivalent scattering potential are defined by $\Omega_\textbf{k}(t_i) = 0$.
-By applying the standard WKB treatment, the asymptotic momentum distribution is found to be \cite{dumlu2011interference, gong2020electron, li2014multiple}
+By applying the standard WKB treatment, the asymptotic momentum distribution is found to be \cite{dumlu2011interference}

 where